njagwani/Docker-Jenkins-DevOps/README.md

 #### Installing Docker on Cent OS 7

-Screenshot showcading that I am able to access my CentOS 7 VM
+Screenshot showcasing that I am able to access my CentOS 7 VM

 ![](/Images/Image1.png)

 Kindly refer to below link for installing Docker on CentOS (https://docs.docker.com/engine/install/centos/) or follow along:

 Set up the repository

 Install the yum-utils package (which provides the yum-config-manager utility) and set up the stable repository.

 $ sudo yum install -y yum-utils

 $ sudo yum-config-manager \